Thursday, 31 December 2009

 Berberine chloride can ameliorate the spatial memory impairment and increase the expression of interleukin-1beta and inducible nitric oxide synthase in the rat model of Alzheimer's disease.

-On January 12th 2009, mum was re-assessed and scored 26/30 in a MMSE.
-I thought that this was impressive considering that a) she was taking half the dose of Aricept, compared to when she previously got that score, b) she had no adverse effects from taking any of the supplements and c) she was 8 months older and degenerative brain diseases always worsen with the passage of time.
+On January 12th 2009, mum was re-assessed and still scored 26/30 in a MMSE.
+I thought that this was impressive considering that 1) she was taking half the dose of Aricept, compared to when she previously got that score, 2) she had no adverse effects from any of the supplements and 3) she was eight months older and degenerative brain diseases always worsen with increasing age.

 I mentioned to the CPN who did the MMSE that I was starting mum on 15mg/week Vitamin K2 as there were benefits.
 See